 Concept: Simple systems work reliably.
 Complicated systems find new and interesting ways to fail.
 Whenever possible go for the simplest, most robust solution.
 As an automation engineer, the KISS concept (Keep It Simple Stupid) should be your mantra.

-Whenever possible go for the simplest, most
+Whenever possible go for the simplest, most robust solution.

 Details: Automation engineers love to create gloriously complex solutions.
 With so many computers and gadgets available, it is hard NOT to want to incorporate the latest and greatest into a design.
 However, the true purpose of automation is to control the process.
 Sometimes it takes a multivariable predictive control model to do that, but many times it can be done with a float switch and a solenoid.
 Try not to complicate a solution any more than necessary.
 When you are designing an emergency system to dump a quench chemical into a reactor, consider using gravity rather than special pumps and other equipment.
 Gravity always works (at least on planet Earth), while pumps and/or electricity can fail—especially under emergency conditions.